surfliner/surfliner-mirror/CONTRIBUTING.md

 For Ruby, we have a project-wide `rubocop` configuration at [`.styles/rubocop_surfliner.yml`][rubocop].
 To run automated style checks, do `bundle exec rubocop` from any product directory.

+For Shell scripts, we use [Shellcheck][shellcheck].
+Shellcheck can be integrated into your editor, or ran directly on the command line with the `shellcheck` binary.

 [aha]: https://ucsurfliner.ideas.aha.io/
 [commit-template]: https://thoughtbot.com/blog/better-commit-messages-with-a-gitmessage-template
 [commit]: https://chris.beams.io/posts/git-commit/